kbmcconnell/PersonalPrivacyGuide/README.md

 | Logged information | tbd |

 ## Data brokers
-This [YouTube video](https://www.youtube.com/watch?v=iX3JT6q3AxA) is a great starting point to help you understand the breadth and depth of information gathered on you.
+This [YouTube video](https://www.youtube.com/watch?v=iX3JT6q3AxA) is a great starting point to help you understand how data is gathered and used.
 Data brokers are only a small part of the overall picture when it comes to your personal data.
-The best thing you can do for your privacy is:
+Some things you can do to keep your data out of databases are:
 - opt out of third party data sharing on everything
 - delete unnecessary apps
 - reduce the amount of IoT devices you use